'SNL' took on TikTok with brutal accuracy - Local News 8

 - Another self-defense tutorial from Thompson gone way wrong.

-- Punkie Johnson playing a woman very fired up about her “Moana” Sketchers.
+- Punkie Johnson playing a woman very fired up about her “Moana” Skechers.

 - Bryant returns for more mirror talk and a makeover reveal.